CTE Content Areas

 General Questions

 Business and marketing education is the teaching of general business and professional skills to allow all students to be ready to be successful in the 21st century workplace.
 This includes, but is not limited to, instruction in the career clusters of business management and administration, finance, and marketing.
+Students who take business and marketing education courses are prepared for success in the world of work, higher education, and as adult consumers.

 Please view the standards page for business education.